Marangi Borbarua

 Marangi Borbarua (1624–1685) aka Marangial Borboruah was the son of Ahom noble and statesman Momai Tamuli Borbarua.
 He was the brother of Ahom General Lachit Barphukan and Laluksola Borphukan He was posted as Marangikhowa gohain, governor of the Marangi province in the Ahom kingdom during the time of the Battle of Saraighat.
 Later he was posted as Borbarua at the time of Ahom king Sudoiphaa and Sulikphaa.

 He had set up his office of the Barbaruah in Marangial, Deberapar.

 Haribar, was a descendant of Marangi Borbarua and an associate of Gomdhar Konwar, the leader of the first independence uprising of Assam in 1826-28.
 He was near the Marangial Namghar in Toratoli Deberapar and was in charge of a thousand soldiers of the Morangial Naga hills Fort.
+The first battle between the Assamese freedom fighters and the British soldiers took place on 30 October 1828 at the house of Haribar near the oldest Namghar in the village of Marangial in Deberapar.